 Confucianism vs Taoism

-It is seen that followers of either of the two philosophies practice principles of the other philosophy also.
+It is seen that followers of either of the two philosophies practice principles of the other philosophy too.
 One thing is clear though that both remain philosophies rather than being full-fledged religions.
-The two philosophies arose in the same period known as Hundred Schools of Thought which was a period characterized by internal strife and feudal tendencies.
+The two philosophies arose in the same period known as Hundred Schools of Thought, which was a period characterized by internal strife and feudal tendencies.
 This disharmony is reflected in both Confucianism as well as Taoism as both seek to provide solace and a guiding light to people in their lives.
 One thing running as a common thread in both the philosophies is that, despite originating in China, both have a world view and are universal in nature.

-Talking about differences, Confucianism focuses on rituals while Taoism emphasizes nature.
-Lao Tzu, the founder of Taoism was of the view that the only way a man could achieve inner peace and harmony was through his inner spirit.
+Taoism is based on the nature and emphasizes on natural ways to deal with life.
+Lao Tzu, the founder of Taoism, was of the view that the only way a man could achieve inner peace and harmony was through his inner spirit.
 He thought that it was possible for men to observe and learn from nature about themselves and those who matter the most to them.
 This means that it is not the government or the laws that are important, but the nature that is the most important and guiding force for an individual.
-This was because of the view that nature was constant, while a government and the laws were not; also because natural ways to deal with problems were always considered better than imposed ways.
-The very fact that most of the early spiritual leaders that followed Taoism were butchers, woodworkers and other craftsmen are a testimony to this thinking.
+This was because of the view that the nature was constant while the government and the laws were not.
+Also, because natural ways to deal with problems were always considered better than imposed ways.
+The very fact that most of the early spiritual leaders that followed Taoism were butchers, woodworkers, and other craftsmen is a testimony to this thinking.

 What is the difference between Confucianism and Taoism?

-• Taoism focuses on the nature while Confucianism emphasizes rituals.
+• Taoism focuses on the nature.

 • Confucianism focuses on having a better society.

 • Founder of Confucianism was Kong Qiu (Confucius).

 • Goal of Taoism was to gain balance in life.